Temple of Jupiter Apenninus: Location

 In a nineteenth-century work the ruins then visible near il castello della Scheggia were attributed to the sanctuary mentioned in the ancient sources.
 According to Gaetano Moroni, the Temple of Jupiter Apenninus would have been located at La Piaggia dei Bagni di Scheggia, at about 2.5 km from the village of Scheggia.
 This place is close to the modern Ponte a Botte ("Barrel Bridge"), erected in 1802-5 along the Via Flaminia, in the site called Campo delle Grigne, i.e. 'the field of conglomerate rocks', on the north-western slopes of Monte Sènnico (also known as delle Pianelle or Petrara).
 This area belonged to the territory of the ancient cities of Iguvium and Luceoli, and now lies at the border between the municipalities of Scheggia e Pascelupo, in the province of Perugia, and Cantiano in the province of Pesaro and Urbino.
-The temple stood where the ancient Via Flaminia crossed the Apennines, at 135 Roman miles from Rome.Paolucci (1966), p.
-23 Before the construction of the barrel bridge, the road went downhill crossing a stream and wound its way up the mountain in a tortuous route of nine bends (known as the Lumaca di Scheggia, "Scheggia's Snail").
+The temple stood where the ancient Via Flaminia crossed the Apennines, at 135 Roman miles from Rome.
+Before the construction of the barrel bridge, the road went downhill crossing a stream and wound its way up the mountain in a tortuous route of nine bends (known as the Lumaca di Scheggia, "Scheggia's Snail").
 From a passage by Claudian mentioned below, it is probable that the temple lay at the top of the slope, in correspondence with the modern ANAS' Casa Cantoniera (the service house of the road workers).

 History

-For those who accept the version of the discovery of the Iguvine Tablets near Scheggia in 1444,AA.
-VV.
-(2004), p.
-243 these were housed in the temple.
+For those who accept the version of the discovery of the Iguvine Tablets near Scheggia in 1444, these were housed in the temple.
 In that case, the shrine–similarly to the Fanum Voltumnae of the Etruscans–can be identified as the federal sanctuary of the Umbrians.
 As such it must have been of considerable age, and would have been romanised at a later date.
 The ante quem period for its construction is the first century AD, the age of the cippus cited in the next section.
 At that time, the temple was located in the heart of the Regio VI Umbria.

 From ancient sources it is known that in the 3rd century AD the shrine was famous as an oracular sanctuary: in the Historia Augusta Flavius Vopiscus reports how emperor Aurelian (r.
 270–275) wanted to display in his temple of the Sun in Rome a golden statue of Jupiter and how, "Appenninis sortibus additis" ("according to the response of the oracle of the Apennines"), he wanted to call it with the name of Jupiter "Consul" or "Consultant".
 Another author of the Historia Augusta, Trebellius Pollio, tells how emperor Claudius Gothicus (r.
 268–270) had consulted the oracle "in the Apennines" three times, for himself, for his descendants and for his brother Quintillus.

 The temple's importance can be inferred also from the fact that in the Tabula Peutingeriana it is one of three temples depicted along the whole Via Flaminia.